 It can be really hard to knuckle down and focus on a task when you’re working from home.
 Give yourself rewards for completing big or small tasks, such as a brownie or leftover Easter chocolate, as a treat!
 As a result, having incentives to get the work done can give you that push to power through your to-do list.

-10. Stick to your work hours
+10. Stick to your working hours

 If you finish your work day at 5pm, stop working at 5pm.
 I’ve stayed an hour over my finishing time while I’ve been working from home (only once or twice!) and would I have done that if I was in the office?
 No.